jlancherosn/capstone_project/README.md

 **Rationale Behind the Approach**
 The Aggregate Loss Distribution Approach effectively models complex loss scenarios by integrating different aspects of loss events.
 Convolution provides a way to combine frequency and severity data into a single distribution, and Monte Carlo simulations offer a practical method to approximate this distribution, especially when analytical solutions are complex or infeasible.

+## Proposed Solution Overview
+The proposed solution involves developing a comprehensive model to predict economic losses due to financial risks using the Aggregate Loss Distribution Approach.
+The overall architecture of the solution includes several key components that work together to address the problem and achieve accurate predictions.

+**Overall Architecture and Workflow**

+**Data Preparation**
+* Data Import and Cleaning: Load the dataset from the CSV file, which includes the date and loss columns.
+Perform data cleaning to handle any missing or outlier values to ensure the quality of the data used in the model.
+* Feature Engineering: Although the dataset provided is minimal, additional features could be engineered if more data is available, such as economic indicators or event-specific details, to enhance model accuracy.

+**Model Building**
+* Frequency Distribution Modeling: Fit a statistical distribution to the frequency data (number of events per period).
+Common choices include Poisson or Negative Binomial distributions, depending on the data characteristics.
+* Severity Distribution Modeling: Fit a statistical distribution to the severity data (magnitude of losses).
+Possible distributions include Exponential, Gamma, or Pareto, chosen based on the nature of the loss data.
+* Convolution: Convolve the frequency and severity distributions to derive the aggregate loss distribution.
+This step combines the two distributions to model the total loss distribution effectively.

+**Monte Carlo Simulation**
+* Simulation Setup: Define the number of Monte Carlo simulations to be performed.
+For each simulation:
+** Simulate Number of Events: Generate a random number of events based on the frequency distribution.
+** Simulate Loss Amounts: Generate loss amounts for each event based on the severity distribution.
+** Calculate Total Loss: Aggregate the loss amounts for each simulation run.
+* Aggregate Loss Distribution: Approximate the total loss distribution using the empirical distribution of the simulated total losses.

+**Model Evaluation**
+* Performance Metrics: Evaluate the model's performance using appropriate metrics, such as goodness-of-fit tests or comparing predicted losses to actual historical data (if available).
+* Validation: Validate the model using techniques such as cross-validation or out-of-sample testing to ensure robustness and accuracy.

+**Results Interpretation and Application**
+* Analysis of Results: Interpret the aggregate loss distribution to understand the potential financial impact under various scenarios.
+* Decision Support: Provide actionable insights and recommendations based on the predicted losses, helping financial institutions prepare for and mitigate risks.

+**Component Integration**
+* Data Preparation feeds into Model Building by providing clean and relevant data for distribution fitting.
+* Model Building and Monte Carlo Simulation are interconnected, as the distributions derived from model building are used in the simulations to generate loss scenarios.
+* Monte Carlo Simulation outputs feed into Model Evaluation to assess the model's predictive capability and accuracy.
+* Results Interpretation and Application leverage the evaluated model to offer practical insights and recommendations for risk management.

+**Achieving the Desired Outcome**
+The integrated workflow allows for the accurate prediction of economic losses by combining theoretical models with practical simulations.
+By fitting frequency and severity distributions and using Monte Carlo simulations, the solution provides a robust method to estimate potential losses, ultimately supporting informed decision-making and risk management in financial institutions.